 He uses a vivid description of a cavernous red tool box as an analogy for possessing the tools for good writing.
 And just as a craftsman, a writer carries his tools with him to every job.

-On the top shelf of the tool box is vocabulary, the nuts, and bolts of writing.
+On the top shelf of the tool box are vocabulary, the nuts, and bolts of writing.
 Stephen advises not to make a conscious effort to improve it.
 He reminds aspiring writers that their vocabulary will grow naturally through reading.

 (He establishes early on that a writer must read in order to write)